Apprenticeships Process

 Education Provider will send the successful candidate and Employer all final instructions relating to enrolment.

-The Training Hub Apprenticeship Team will check with the Education Provider that the apprentice has commenced on programme.
+The Training Hub Apprenticeships Team will check with the Education Provider that the apprentice has commenced on programme.

 On Programme